ansel9618/Snowflake_Soda_DataQuality_Pipeline/README.md

 SNOWFLAKE_ACCOUNT='******.ap-*****-1.aws'
 ```

-now inside the include folder create another folder called soda and
+* now inside the include folder create another folder called soda and
   inside that folder create a configuration.yml file
 refer ([configuration.yml](https://github.com/ansel9618/Snowflake_Soda_DataQuality_Pipeline/blob/main/include/soda/configuration.yml))

-Soda will be installed in a separate venv
+*Soda will be installed in a separate venv
 we will create a separate python env to install soda in order to prevent dependency conflicts with airflow

-refer docker file to see the packages installed and libraries to download ([configuration.yml](https://github.com/ansel9618/Snowflake_Soda_DataQuality_Pipeline/blob/main/Dockerfile))
+refer docker file to see the packages installed and libraries to download ([Dockerfilel](https://github.com/ansel9618/Snowflake_Soda_DataQuality_Pipeline/blob/main/Dockerfile))

-once this is done restart the docker container which has the airflow instance using command
+* once this is done restart the docker container which has the airflow instance using command
 ```
 astro dev restart
 ```
-once airflow restarts we need to check whether the data source added in configuration.yml file inside the soda folder works
+* once airflow restarts we need to check whether the data source added in configuration.yml file inside the soda folder works
   so once restarted we need to go tto the airflow bash terminal
 ```
 >>> astro dev bash